sladjanmitric/clinical-trials/ClinicalTrials/README.md

 ## Running the Application

-1. Open a terminal and navigate to the root folder of the application.
+1. Open a terminal and navigate to the ClinicalTrials folder of the application.

 2. Run the following command to start the application using Docker Compose: